 “The Windborne pre-show and flight ride will immerse guests in one of the world’s most beautiful mountain regions,” said Dave Mossop.
 “The experience takes guests to the very heart of the Canadian Rockies, sharing stories of people who heard the call of the region and developed a lifelong connection to it.
 We are so proud of this, and I have no doubt guests will gain a new respect and reverence for the Canadian Rockies.”

-The film was made in collaboration with Parks Canada.
-FlyOver Attractions is committed to protecting the ecology and wildlife of the region and to the health and safety of all adventurers and communities.
+Parks Canada was a collaborator on the film.
 All requirements for filming in this sensitive region were fully respected and all athletic feats done by professionals.

 Note: Windborne: Call of the Canadian Rockies is an immersive ride with large sweeping vistas and movements.
 If you feel queasy during the flight, just close your eyes.